V3 Frequently Asked Questions

 Where can I view your license agreement?To view our complete license agreement, please click: License Agreement

 Have your calculators been reviewed by the FINRA (formally the NASD)?The majority of our financial calculators have been reviewed by the Financial Industry Regulatory Authority (FINRA) through one or more of our clients.
-Whenever there is an issue, we have acted immediately to address it.
+Whenever there has been an issue, we have acted immediately to address it.
 The FINRA has a couple of items that they consider extremely important in regards to all financial calculators used by their members.

 The first is the definition of "Rate of Return", "Expected Rate of Return" or any other similar term.
 In order to be compliant, all "Rate of Return" definitions need to include the relevant risk and relevant assumptions used by the calculations being illustrated.
 All of our calculators that include "Rate of Return" have a definition that has been reviewed and approved by the FINRA.